 As toxins and food antigens continue to irritate the intestinal mucosa, the immune system moves to neutralize the toxins.
 Normally, beneficial bacteria would have done much of this work.
 Unfortunately, by this point the beneficial bacteria have all been destroyed by overuse of antibiotics.
 For toxins that make it to the mucosa, the body will tag them with a chemical secretory IgA (SIgA), which attracts macrophages and other white blood cells to consume the toxins.
 It is not long before this immune response is overwhelmed and depleted.
 SigA measurement is part of our leaky gut test.

-What measures leaky gut?
-If secretory IgA (SigA) tests low, this is an indicator for leaky gut syndrome.
 Along with your test results our practitioner will write a protocol for you to help you heal the leaky gut and improve your absorption.